matthias-samwald/find-me-evidence/README.md

 The folder retrieval_and_indexing contains scripts for fetching external content, indexing it in Solr, as well as creating synonym mappings.
-The scripts should be called from the command line (e.g., with a command such as "php -f start_crawl.php").
+The scripts should be called from the command line (e.g., with a command such as "php start_crawl.php").

 ###Preparatory Work